China to build its first deep sea oil spill response center

-BEIJING China will set up its first deep sea oil spill emergency center in the southern city of Shenzhen, China's state asset supervisor said on its website.
+BEIJING (Reuters) - China will set up its first deep sea oil spill emergency center in the southern city of Shenzhen, China's state asset supervisor said on its website.

 The oil spill response center, in the vicinity of CNOOC's [0883.HK] Huizhou oilfield, will be capable to handle spills from pipelines located 1,500 meters below the sea surface level.